 The type of surgery needed for kyphosis correction depends on the deformity of the patient’s spine and the cause.
-Some treatments may be minimally-invasive outpatient procedures, while others require more extensive spine surgery.
+Some treatments may be minimally invasive outpatient procedures, while others require more extensive spine surgery.
 Straightening and strengthening the spine from kyphosis can include:

-- Kyphoplasty – Kyphosis caused by spinal compression fractures can be remedied through kyphoplasty, strengthening and extending the height of vertebra with bone cement injections.
+- Kyphoplasty – Kyphosis caused by spinal compression fractures can be remedied through kyphoplasty, strengthening and extending the height of the vertebra with bone cement injections.